Blog ComparisonsTop 12 Pendo Alternatives for Product Feedback in 2025

 FeatureOS offers three pricing tiers:

-Note: They have offered free plans many times in the past and overall change the pricing rather often.
+Note: They have offered free plans many times in the past.
+They tend to change their pricing rather often.
 Last time, they closed the free plan overnight.

 Conclusion